Killarney, Co. Kerry

 Credit cards accepted.
 Contact club for full details, discounts, packages, etc. [Last updated: 2018].

 Players generally walk this course.
 Golf carts available for hire.
 Caddies available if pre-booked.

 The Killeen course at Killarney Golf & Fishing Club has hosted many top level golf championships, not least the Irish Open on several occasions.
 The course was also the venue for the Curtis Cup in 1996, when Great Britain & Ireland's top women amateur golfers prevailed over the USA team, by a score of 11.5 points to 6.5.
-(See our Tournaments section >by Venue >Killarney G&FC).
+See our Top Tournaments played at Killarney G&FC.

 Aghadoe, Killarney, Co.
 Kerry

 Killarney (Killeen, Mahony's Point and Lackabane courses); Beaufort

 +353 (0)64 32868Visit website

 Solheim Cup: can Europe defend the most prestigious team trophy in women’s professional golf, when the 17th Solheim Cup is played out at the Inverness Club in Toledo, Ohio (Sept 4-6).

 Italian Open: Nicolai Højgaard recorded his first European Tour win (Sept 5), just a week after his twin brother Rasmus landed the European Masters title (Aug 29); the first brothers to win back-to-back on the European Tour.